 Buster Bar Ice Cream Cake Recipe: All the amazing layers of Dairy Queen Buster Bars in a quick 5-ingredient treat!
-Ice cream, fudge, red skinned peanuts, and chocolate coating pressed into easy-to-cut bars.
+Ice cream, fudge, red-skinned peanuts, and chocolate coating are pressed into easy-to-cut bars.

 For years Dairy Queen Buster Bars have been my ultimate guilty pleasure.